 A French Woman Goes on Vacation: Here Are the 16 Dress Styles in Her Suitcase

-Not to sound cliché, but there's something so reinvigorating about springtime.
-Maybe it's the warmer weather or the blooming foliage, but I suspect that it's deeper than that.
-Spring allows us to not only embrace change but desire it.
+Not to sound cliché, but there's something so reinvigorating about summertime.
+Maybe it's the warmer weather, but I suspect that it's deeper than that.
+Summer allows us to not only embrace change but desire it.
 It acts as a permission slip for many to finally switch things up and adopt a new beauty regime, do a deep closet cleanout, or even book a vacation.
-And while I'll never deny the power of a few wardrobe updates, I'd be lying if I didn't say that the prospect of travel is one of the best parts of spring (and summer).
+And while I'll never deny the power of a few wardrobe updates, I'd be lying if I didn't say that the prospect of travel is one of the best parts of summer.

 They are the secret to looking stylish sans effort; it's why many world travelers (including many French women) continuously pack them for trips.
 But if you're unsure of what kind of dress is worth the space in your suitcase, you'll want to keep reading.
 Through scouring Instagram, I identified 15 types of dresses French women regularly pack for trips.
 You won't want to pack every style listed ahead—no one has that much baggage space, and you should consider your travel needs and personal style.
 However, they're a great starting point for renewing your relationship with packing.